San Francisco, California

 “I really needed this refresher.
-The ABG section was especially good.
+The best part of the class was the clinical interpretation and lab values mixed in.
+The ABG section was also especially good.
 Thanks!”

 Ms. Liette has been a nurse for more than 30 years.
 She has worked in a variety of clinical settings including intensive/ coronary care, emergency room, medical-surgical units, and supervision.
 She currently works as a Clinical Nurse Specialist in a rural health care system.
 She has been an educator for practicing nurses, nursing students, and paramedics for more than 25 years while still maintaining a clinical practice.
 Her numerous seminars consistently receive excellent reviews from all levels of health professionals.